AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 ![Synapse Analytics](images/Data-Lakehouse.png)

-This template deploys the following:
+This template deploys the following Azure resources:

 - An Azure Synapse Workspace
   - (OPTIONAL) Allows All connections in by default (Firewall IP Addresses)